 The Ohio State University Fellowships

-Each year, Fisher College of Business nominates a select number of highly-qualified SMF admitted students to be considered for one of The Ohio State University's first year Fellowships.
+Each year, Fisher College of Business nominates up to three highly-qualified SMF admitted students to be considered for one of The Ohio State University's first year Fellowships.

 There are two fellowships that SMF students are eligible for:

 For additional information, please contact the Ohio State Student Financial Aid office.